Get excited! We’ve got another Expert Interview for you! We’re interviewing freelance SEO writer Yuwanda Black from Inkwell Editorial.

 What’s the earning potential for this type of work?

 Literally unlimited.
 One copywriter who bought the eBook five years ago earned over six figures after his fourth year in business.
-Another got so busy after a couple of years that she had to hire freelancers (she started part-time and once she went full-time, got busy pretty quickly).
+Another got so busy after a couple of years that she had to hire freelancers (she started part-time as a side hustle and once she went full-time, got busy pretty quickly).